aLeadPencil/sta141b/README.md

 ## HW 3
-* EDA of U.S. Department of Agriculture's dataset on price estimates of fruits and vegetables
+* EDA of U.S. Department of Agriculture's Data on Price Estimates of Fruits and Vegetables

 ## MIDTERM